Comparison with experimental data of different theoretical approaches to high-energy electron bremsstrahlung including quantum coherence effects: Approximation of the and functions

 Actually, for the lowest range of $\nu_{0}$, the coefficients $p_{1}$ and $p_{2}$ have been determined by a fitting procedure and subsequently rescaled to satisfy the requirement of the continuity of $D_{1}$ for $\nu_{0}=0.1$ (as fixed by the fit in the range $0.1\leq\nu_{0}\leq 1$).
 The coefficient $q_{1}$ has been determined by requiring the continuity of $D_{2}$ in $\nu_{0}=0.1$.
 The numerical values of the parameters appearing in Eqs.~(\ref{eq:fitD1}) and~(\ref{eq:fitD2}) are listed in Table~\ref{tab:fit_d1_d2}.
 In principle, this adjustment procedure does not grant the continuity of the first derivative in $\nu_{0}=0.1$.
 The fits to the functions $D_{1}$ and $D_{2}$ are plotted in Fig.~\ref{fig:d1_d2_fit} for the range $0\leq\nu_{0}\leq 0.2$.
 It is seen that, nevertheless, the slope of the fit to $D_{1}$ and $D_{2}$ in the $0.1\leq \nu_{0}\leq 1$ region joins smoothly in $\nu_{0}=0.1$ to the slope for $\nu_{0}<0.1$.

-Finally, the percentage deviation of the fitted values from the ``exact'' ones is reported for both $D_{1}$ and $D_{2}$ in Fig.~\ref{fig:d1_d2_dif}.
+Finally, the percentage deviation of the fitted values from the exact ones is reported for both $D_{1}$ and $D_{2}$ in Fig.~\ref{fig:d1_d2_dif}.
 It is seen that for $D_{1}$ the maximum deviation is below $0.3$~\% while for $D_{2}$ it reaches $3.5$~\% for the lowest values of $\nu_{0}$.
-It should be noted that this deviation refers to a first order correction to the main term for the total radiation intensity, i.e to a contribution that is, in the worst case, no larger than $10$~\% of the main term (see Fig.~\ref{fig:comp_th_Ir} in Subsection~\ref{sec:BK}).
-Moreover, the mentioned largest deviation is reached at small values of $\nu_{0}$, where the correct behavior in the limit $\nu_{0}\rightarrow 0$, i.e. quadratic for $D_{1}$ and linear for $D_{2}$, is more important then the exact reproduction of the numerical values of the functions to ensure, when inserted in Eq.~(\ref{eq:BK_corr}), that the correction term to the cross section vanishes in the short wavelength limit at the tip of the spectrum (see again Fig.~\ref{fig:comp_th_Ir} in Subsection~\ref{sec:BK}).
-For this reason, it is not convenient to increase the order of the parameterizations in the part $\nu_{0}\leq 0.1$.
+It should be noted that this deviation refers to a first-order correction to the main term for the total radiation intensity, i.e to a contribution that is, in the worst case, no larger than $10$~\% of the main term (see Fig.~\ref{fig:comp_th_Ir} in Sec.~\ref{sec:BK}).
+Moreover, the mentioned largest deviation is reached at small values of $\nu_{0}$, where the correct behavior in the limit $\nu_{0}\rightarrow 0$, i.e. quadratic for $D_{1}$ and linear for $D_{2}$, is more important then the exact reproduction of the numerical values of the functions to ensure, when inserted in Eq.~(\ref{eq:BK_corr}), that the correction term to the cross section vanishes in the short-wavelength limit at the tip of the spectrum (see again Fig.~\ref{fig:comp_th_Ir} in Sec.~\ref{sec:BK}).
+For this reason, it is not convenient to increase the order of the parametrizations in the part $\nu_{0}\leq 0.1$.